alexaymehra/cpu-8-bit/README.md

   <br>
 </p>

-*Click the image above to open the full schematic.*
+*Click the image above to open the schematic in full size.*

 ## Todo
-- Add timing diagram
 - Add usage guide and polish README